norkator/paketin-seuranta/README.md

 Paketin Seuranta is free application, no ads or paid content ever!

-Notice the license.
-You are not allowed to copy or use this app code to create similar application but If I drop Paketin Seuranta from play store and from this repository then I allow for this application to be republished again by someone else.
+You are not allowed to copy or use this app code to create similar application to distribute it on Google Play or any other store.

 ### Help required